min2ha/ukwa-site/content/target/67878/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Blow for Philip Hammond as the PM plans to pour billions of cash freed up by Brexit to the NHS

 Reports that Mrs May was planning to use the "Brexit Dividend" to pour billions more into the NHS.